 Groundwater is the main source of potable water in the Sub-project area.
-The shallow depth is about 100 feet and deep tube well depth is 500ft to 750ft.
+The shallow depth is about 100 feet and deep tube well depth is 550ft to 800ft.
 In the sub-project area, groundwater is slightly saline but arsenic free.
 Tube wells of shallow depth carries high concentration iron in study area, these tube wells water aesthetically not pleasant and safe for drinking.
-Substantial amount of shallow tube wells already has been installed in the camp area to support drinking water facilities DRPs confirmed by the local community.
-As a result, excessive withdrawals of water from the shallow aquifer is cause of drying up of some of the wells.
-Following concentration of different parameter herein below revels characteristic of study areas GW quality.
+Substantial amount of shallow tube wells already has been installed in the camp area to support drinking water facilities in DRPs confirmed by the local community.
+As a result, excessive withdrawals of water from the shallow aquifer are cause of drying up of some of the wells.
+Following concentration of different parameter here in below revels characteristic of study areas GW quality.

-pH7.00 to 8.00, DO2.20 to 8.50mg/l, TDS25.50 to 280 mg/l, EC 20 to 425 μs/cm, Fe0.50 to1.50 mg/l, Mn0.01 to 0.06 mg/l, Chloride 10 to 70 mg/l, Hardness 60 to 160 mg/l and AsNit to 0.001 mg/l.
-(Tube well depth: 550 ft. to 750 ft.)
+pH_7.00 to 8.00, DO_2.20 to 8.50mg/l, TDS_25.50 to 280 mg/l, EC_20 to 425 μ s/cm, Fe_0.50 to1.50 mg/l, Mn_0.01 to 0.06 mg/l, Chloride_10 to 70 mg/l, Hardness_60 to 160 mg/l and As Nil to 0.001 mg/l.
+(Tube well depth: 550 ft. to 800 ft.)

-\Data source: Secondary data and field survey.
+Data source: Secondary data and field survey.